IgorBuchelnikov/ObservableComputations/README.md

 			PaidOrders =
 				Orders
 				.Filtering(o => o.Paid)
-				.CollectionDispatching(_wpfOcDispatcher, _ocDispatcher); // return the computation to the main thread from the background one
+				.CollectionDispatching(_wpfOcOcDispatcher, _ocOcDispatcher); // return the computation to the main thread from the background one

 			UnpaidOrders =
 				Orders
 				.Filtering(o => !o.Paid)
-				.CollectionDispatching(_wpfOcDispatcher, _ocDispatcher); // return the computation to the main thread from the background one
+				.CollectionDispatching(_wpfOcOcDispatcher, _ocOcDispatcher); // return the computation to the main thread from the background one

 			InitializeComponent();
 		}